tebl/C64-JoyKEY/documentation/building.md

 ![Crimp](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/build_011.jpg)
 ![Added strain relief](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/build_012.jpg)

 The IDC connector comes with two parts, just make sure to align pin 1 on both sides (there'll be a blank space on the right side as we only have 9 cables instead of 10).
-Align the cable the wrong way, then clamp it into place by pushing very hard against a table etc. Wrap the cable over the top, then attach the strain relief clip and push it into place.
+Align the cable the wrong way, then clamp it into place by pushing very hard against a table etc. Trim the short end and wrap the cable over the top, finally - attach the strain relief clip and push it into place.

 ![Completed cable](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/build_013.jpg)